 Recurrent SSMs offer several advantages over conventional sequence models.
 First, they reduce computational complexity compared to Transformers, which scale quadratically with sequence length.
 SSMs maintain a linear complexity of \( O(T) \), making them efficient for long sequences.
 Second, their use of structured state-space matrices ensures stable training dynamics, mitigating issues such as exploding and vanishing gradients that commonly affect standard RNNs.
 Finally, SSM recurrence enables efficient sequential processing while preserving long-range dependencies, leading to superior performance in tasks such as time-series prediction and reinforcement learning.

-\subsubsection{RNNs:}
+\subsubsection{RNNs}

-RNNs have a rich history dating back to the early work of Elman \cite{elman1990finding}, who introduced the foundational \textit{Elman network} as a simple recurrent model designed for sequence processing.
+RNNs have a rich history dating back to the early work of Elman \citep{elman1990finding}, who introduced the foundational \textit{Elman network} as a simple recurrent model designed for sequence processing.
 RNNs were developed to handle sequential data by employing recurrent connections that allow the hidden state to retain information from previous time steps, effectively capturing temporal dependencies \citep{patro2024mamba}.
 Early RNN models, including \textit{Jordan networks} \citep{jordan1997serial} and \textit{Elman networks} \citep{elman1990finding}, established the core principle of using hidden states to model sequential dependencies \citep{gu2021combining}.
-However, traditional RNNs struggled with vanishing gradients when learning long-range dependencies, leading to the development of architectures such as \textit{LSTM} by by Hochreiter \& Schmidhuber \cite{hochreiter1997long}.
-Mathematically, the hidden state \( h_t \) at time step \( t \) is updated based on the current input \( x_t \) and the previous hidden state \( h_{t-1} \), following the equation:

-where \( W_h \), \( W_x \), and \( b \) are trainable parameters, and \( \sigma \) is typically a nonlinear activation function such as the hyperbolic tangent (\textit{tanh}).
+However, traditional RNNs struggled with vanishing gradients when learning long-range dependencies, leading to the development of architectures such as \textit{LSTM} by by Hochreiter \& Schmidhuber \citep{hochreiter1997long}.
+Mathematically, the hidden state \( h_t \) at time step \( t \) is updated based on the current input \( x_t \) and the previous hidden state \( h_{t-1} \), following the equation: where \( W_h \), \( W_x \), and \( b \) are trainable parameters, and \( \sigma \) is typically a nonlinear activation function such as the hyperbolic tangent (\textit{tanh}).
 Despite their theoretical strength in capturing temporal dependencies, RNNs suffered from practical issues like the \textit{vanishing} and \textit{exploding gradient} problems, which severely restricted their effectiveness in modeling long sequences \citep{hochreiter1997long}.
 These limitations necessitated improvements, eventually leading to the introduction of gated architectures such as LSTMs and Gated Recurrent Units (GRUs) \citep{gu2023mamba}.

-\subsubsection{CNNs:}

-CNNs, first introduced by LeCun et al. \cite{lecun1989backpropagation}, were initially designed for computer vision tasks but later adapted for sequential data processing.
-CNNs leverage convolutional layers to efficiently capture local patterns by applying \textit{kernels (filters)} across input data.
-In sequence modeling, a \textit{one-dimensional convolution operation} is commonly defined as:
+\subsubsection{CNNs}